dmhacker/arch-linux-surface/README.md

 cd arch-linux-surface
 ```

-Before you begin compiling and installing the patched kernel, it's recommended that you
+Before you begin compiling & installing the patched kernel, it's recommended that you
 install all necessary firmware that your Surface device needs and replace suspend with hibernate.
 You can do this by running the `setup.sh` script with superuser permissions.